 Donning their new robes and with wands in hand, Jacob and Holly led us back into the park.
 The excitement of the experience seemingly allowed them to ignore the fact that they were wearing heavy, black robes in the hot Florida sun, because we did not hear one complaint from them as they bounced from spot to spot in the park finding ways to cast spells with those new wands.

-Each of the park’s wands come with a map of the parks that shows the locations that allow wand holders to interact with the environment.
+Each of the park’s wands come with a map that shows the locations that allow wand holders to interact with the environment.
 Cameras capture the motion of the wands and, if correct, respond with some movement or action that inevitably delights the little witch or wizard who cast the spell correctly.

 Casting spells causes a thirst, so our next stop was a cart to buy some butterbeer and pumpkin juice, two beverages referenced many times the Harry Potter stories.
 These drinks went great with some of the sweets we loaded up on in Honeydukes, including some chocolate frogs and a few bags of Bertie Botts Every Flavor Beans!